Behaviour Principles Statement

 - Have respect for each other and for the rules of the school

-We use ClassDojo on a daily basis and the rewards given can be seen by families.
-We invite parents and carers to our weekly Superhero assembly, where children are praised and given Superhero wristbands.
+Praise and rewards are the motivating forces in creating self-discipline and most children respond well to this approach We promote good behaviour by providing consistent rewards.
+We praise children constantly, through verbal praise, stickers, certificates and sharing of good work and achievements.
+We use ClassDojo on a daily basis and the rewards given can be seen at any time by families, using our ClassDojo app.
+On a weekly basis, teachers select Superhero children who are praised and given Superhero wristbands.
 Teachers work with children to choose Friday Five children, who then select a small reward from a selection of gifts.
 Children sometimes spend time with our visiting therapy dog.

 We have clear rules to ensure that children know what is expected of them and to help them to get back on track if things go wrong.
 We aim to teach children about responsibility, so that they understand what they can do to improve their behaviour.
 They are taught this within the following guidelines which we call our “STEP” system: